The Constitution of the Edinburgh University Theatre Company

 b) The wellbeing of EUTC members generally.

-4. Other relevant people: It may be more appropriate for other members to handle on-the-spot welfare concerns for a short period.
+c) Adherence to this Constitution. - Other relevant people: It may be more appropriate for other members to handle on-the-spot welfare concerns for a short period.
 Examples include:

 a) At an EUTC social event, the Social Events Manager (see 4B/8).